 In her book, Just Before Dawn (1989), Jan Hindman cites research she conducted over 15 years involving 543 victims of child sexual abuse.
 She found that even in the most severe cases of sexual abuse, child victims frequently are asymptomatic.
 It may be years before symptoms are triggered in future developmental stages.
 Hindman's findings also indicate that ongoing demands for a relationship with the offender or his support system, without the benefit of significant intervention, contribute to severe and ongoing traumatic impact as the victim matures.
 "Sex offenders typically want to create certain elements in the sexually abusive scenario that will reduce their guilt and responsibility.
 Effort may be exerted to have the victim feel as though he/she has caused the offender to act inappropriately.
-While this attitude may help the offender rationalize the deed, it has a profound effect on the trauma bonding (continued demands for a relationship with the perpetrator or those significant to the perpetrator, interfering with the victim."
+While this attitude may help the offender rationalize the deed, it has a profound effect on the trauma bonding (continued demands for a relationship with the perpetrator or those significant to the perpetrator, interfering with the victim's capacity to resolve the abuse and feelings about the perpetrator) felt by the victim."
 "Even if the perpetrator was incapacitated, incarcerated or absent, the victim remained connected and in a trauma bond."